skepticalbayes/TextSemantics/README.md

 We will explore how these embeddings make sense by visualising some phrases on the 2D cartesian plane.

-Below is a keyword graph of medical terms; built using **d3.js**.
+https://skepticalbayes.github.io/TextSemantics/ has a keyword graph of medical terms; built using **d3.js**.
 You can zoom on the graph by double clicking and explore most closely relevant terms by clicking on that term in the legend.

 The code to prepare is present in graph.js, static code is present in static folder in js, css, html.